Best Flowering Annuals for Summer (Easy-Care Picks That Bloom All Season)

-When the dog days of summer arrive it can be challenging to keep gardens thriving.
-But flowering annuals are like your besties that can withstand the sweltering heat and soaring humidity with grace and beauty to keep gardens looking amazing.
+When the dog days of summer arrive, it can be challenging to keep gardens thriving.
+But flowering annuals are like your best gardening friends — they can withstand sweltering heat and high humidity while still keeping the garden colorful and full of life.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)